Trolent/FdF/Readme.md

 Grade: 125%.
 </p>

 Fil de Fer (wireframe) also known as FDF is one of the first graphical projects at 42 school.
-The goal si to develop a program that reads a .fdf file containing coordinates of a landscape and displays it as a wireframe model in isometric projection.
+The goal is to develop a program that reads a ".fdf" file containing coordinates of a landscape and displays it as a wireframe model in isometric projection.
+This specific implementation also allows you to rotate, zoom, change the altitude ratio ...

 ## Installing and Compiling FDF